Madelyne Pryor: Demonic corruption and origins revealed

-Monitoring news transmissions, Madelyne learns that Jean Grey is alive and with Scott.
+Monitoring news transmissions, Madelyne learns that Jean is alive and with Scott.
 She punches the computer monitor's screen, breaking it and causing electrical feedback that renders her unconscious.
-The Limbo demon S'ym invades Madelyne's mind during her unconscious state, and puts her in a Nightmare Sequence wherein her husband shows up and tells Madelyne he doesn't love her anymore, takes Nathan away from her, and then systematically takes away all her physical features — clothes, hair, mouth, nose and eyes — and puts them on a featureless mannequin revealed to be Jean Grey.
-When it's done, Jean is real again and Madelyne is the featureless mannequin, unable to even scream.
-They walk away happily with the baby, leaving the naked and faceless Maddie to struggle alone through a blistering wasteland, burning her away until she runs into S'ym, who offers her a deal to become more than she had been; he shows her images of a girl, a pilot, a woman, and a demon, which reflects what she was, is, and what she dreams to become.
-Thinking this all is just a dream, Madelyne chooses the demon, whereupon S'ym stabs her with his finger.
+The Limbo demon S'ym invades Madelyne's mind during her unconscious state and puts her through a traumatic Nightmare Sequence, until she runs into S'ym offering her a deal to become more than she had been and shows her images of a girl, a pilot, a woman, and a demon, which reflects what she was, is, and what she dreams to become.
+Thinking this all is just a dream, Madelyne chooses the demon, whereupon S'ym stabs her with a finger.
 She falls unconscious, dressed in a cropped black leather shirt, leather loincloth, and thigh-high Combat Stiletto boots, thus reflecting her eventual change into the Goblin Queen.

 Afterwards, she keeps the existence of the original X-Men as X-Factor secret from the others, filtering only information and news showing X-Factor as an anti-mutant group.
-Later abducted by the Genoshans and taken to their island-nation, Madelyne is subjected to psychic torture intended to transform her into a docile slave of the state.
+Later abducted by the Genoshans and taken to the island-nation, Madelyne is subjected to psychic torture intended to transform her into a docile slave of the state.
 Madelyne instinctively lashes out with her developing abilities, and thus causes the deaths of her torturers.
 In the recorded images of the psychic probe performed on Madelyne, a connection is made to the Phoenix Force, and her attire reflects again her eventual change into the Goblin Queen.
-Shortly after being rescued by the X-Men, Madelyne strikes a bargain with another demon, N'astirh, to find the Marauders and return her son to her.
+Shortly after being rescued by the X-Men, Madelyne strikes a bargain with N'astirh to find the Marauders and return Nathan to her.
 During this time, she and Alex become lovers.